 To assess population trend in total counts we used an appropriate Generalised Linear Model where the response was specified as an over dispersed Poisson distribution and the link was logarithmic.
-To allow for possible non-linear trend effects we used smoothing splines (with smoothing parameter set at 3) for the variable 'Year'.
+To allow for possible non-linear trend effects we used regression splines with a single knot at 2010.
 We also assessed trend using software program TRIM (TRends and Indices for Monitoring Data), the standard tool used by the Agreement for the Conservation of Albatrosses and Petrels (ACAP).

-Evidence from a series of 'close-up' photographs taken each year (2007-2012) indicates that the number of non-breeding birds present in the colonies differed somewhat between December and January.
-The proportion was very low in December counts (1-2% of birds present) to 7 and 15% for the January counts taken in 2011 and 2012, respectively.
-Estimated annual counts for all three breeding sites in the Auckland Islands were adjusted to account for the presence of non-breeding birds, giving adjusted total estimates of annual breeding pairs of 116 025, 90 036, 96 118, 73 838, 76 119, 92 692 and 100 501 for each year from 2006 to 2012 inclusive.
+Evidence from a series of 'close-up' photographs taken each year (2007-2013) indicates that the number of non-breeding birds present in the colonies differed somewhat between December and January.
+The proportion was very low in December counts (1-2% of birds present), but higher in the January counts (14% of birds present).
+Estimated annual counts for all three breeding sites in the Auckland Islands were adjusted to account for the presence of non-breeding birds, giving adjusted estimates of annual breeding pairs of 116 025, 90 036, 96 118, 73 838, 76 119, 92 692, 102 273 and 74 031 for each year from 2006 to 2013 inclusive.
 These adjusted figures were used as inputs into models used for assessment of population trend.

-The population size estimates computed from the TRIM model indicate an average growth rate of -2.19% per year ( $\lambda = 0.9781 \pm 0.001$ ); assessed by TRIM as moderate decline.
+Trend analysis for all sites combined using regression splines showed no clear evidence for systematic monotonic decline over the 8 years of the study.
+This is particularly so if the count for 2006 is excluded.
+Given this we do not have sufficient evidence to reject the null hypothesis of no systematic trend in the total population.
+The population size estimates computed from the TRIM model indicate an average growth rate of -3.16% per year ($\lambda = 0.9684 \pm 0.001$; assessed by TRIM as moderate decline.
 We note, however, that a simple linear trend analysis, as performed by TRIM is not well suited to a data set with high inter-annual variability.
-Trend analysis using smoothing splines is more appropriate to such data sets, and showed no evidence for systematic monotonic decline over the 7 years of the study, therefore providing support to the null hypotheses of no trend (stability) in the total population.
+Trend analysis using regression splines is more appropriate to such data sets, and the TRIM analysis is only presented because it is currently used by ACAP to assess population trends in albatross populations.

 In a global review of fisheries-related mortality of shy and white-capped albatrosses it was estimated that 8,000 white-capped albatrosses were killed each year as a result of interactions with trawl and longline fisheries in the Southern Ocean.
 This level of mortality highlights the need to continue to acquire accurate population estimates and trends for white-capped albatross populations to assess the impact of fisheries operations on this species.
-Although annual counts over the last seven years indicate the population is stable, ongoing population monitoring is recommended to clarify if current levels of fishing mortality are sustainable.
+Although annual counts over the last eight years indicate the population is stable, ongoing population monitoring is recommended to clarify if current levels of fishing mortality remain sustainable.